 Copyright reserved.
-These drawings and the design contained therein or white may be inferred therefrom are, and at all times remain, the exclusive property or Cascadia Architects Inc. Cascadia Architects holds the copyright and ownship in the said drawings, which cannot be used for any purpose without the express written consent of Cascadia Architects.
+These drawings and the design contained therein or which may be informed therefrom are, and at all times remain, the exclusive property of Cascadia Architects Inc. Cascadia Architects holds the copyright and ownership in the said drawings, which cannot be used for any purpose without the express written consent of Cascadia Architects.